-(Limit: 6,000 characters)

 The budget narrative is a detailed description of each of the costs in the grant project per line item.
-Justify your budget.
-Explain how the equipment and services in the budget table will help you manage noxious weeds and reduce populations of noxious weeds in your jurisdiction.
-A cost estimate is required for all Equipment, Tools, Supplies, Herbicides; Education and Outreach Materials; Contracted Services; Other.
+Justify your budget and explain how you plan to pay for your project.

+- A cost estimate is required for all Personnel; Equipment, Tools, Supplies, Herbicides; Education and Outreach Materials; Contracted Services; In-State Travel; Other. - Explain how you developed the budget estimates.
+Please indicate if specific vendors or contractors have been identified.
+You do not need actual bids at the time of application.